tmattsso/winecellar2/README.md

 # WineCellar V2.0

-Hobby project for testing Vaadin 14 (and manage my cellar...)
+Hobby project for testing Vaadin 14 (and managing my cellar...)

 Run application using `mvn spring-boot:run` or directly running Application class from your IDE.